Async10/levi/README.md

 LEVI or Lesser VI is a VI-like text editor for the terminal that I develop for fun.
 I started the project to get a better understanding of how text editors work.
 My goal is to bring LEVI to a point where users will be able to comfortably navigate and edit relatively large text files in it.

+## Disclaimer

+This software is unfinished.
+It's features are quite limited, it might be slow and there may very well be bugs.

 ## Requirements